 The partnership empowers researchers to advance the measurement and application of Ecological Footprint and Biocapacity, to inform policy and advocacy work, and to explore the complex interactions within social-economic-ecological systems.
 We also emphasize the relevance of qualitative research on DEDI, spatial scaling, and adaptation to emerging climate change issues.
 Join us to help shape a future where humans and the biosphere thrive in balance, tackling global ecological crises head-on through innovative research, inclusive training, collaboration, and outreach.

-ES PhD program: Faculty of Environmental and Urban Change
+About the ES PhD program: Faculty of Environmental and Urban Change

 How to apply: